Lectures

 I have had the good fortune to make significant contributions to the invention and development of glass used for flat panel displays as the sole inventor for the seminal patent family covering Eagle XG® & Eagle 2000® (US 6,060,168, EP 0 960 075 B1, RE38959, RE41127), and the opportunity to work with hundreds of other people associated with Corning’s Display business.
 These flat panel displays and the glass that is used therein displaced bulky CRT technology previously used in televisions and desk top monitors.
 Moreover, these new glasses optimized for flat panels are significantly more environmentally conscious than those once used by the CRT industry.

-I have also had the opportunity to be a major contributor to the development of Corning® Gorilla® Glass for more than a decade, as an inventor, project leader and technology director for the business.
+I have also had the opportunity to be a major contributor to the development of Corning® Gorilla® Glass for more than a decade, as a inventor, project leader and technology director for the business.
 Many of us around the globe touch Gorilla Glass every day on touch-enabled consumer electronic devices!
 Additionally, I made contributions to the development of Er-doped fiber amplifiers, which helped replace copper cable as a primary means of written, voice, and video communication, enabling the Internet as well as modern 5G communications.

-For me, glass is an incredibly unique material, used for vessels, windows, mirrors and artwork for centuries.
+For me, glass is a incredibly unique material, used for vessels, windows, mirrors and artwork for centuries.
 It’s use for modern communications, lithography lenses or as carriers in semiconductor processes, modern AR/VR devices, exploration of space, and biomaterials are just a few examples of its value to humankind.
 I am proud to be an inventor and innovator of glass technologies, and I often reflect on the opportunities and teachers that helped guide me.
 Glass is my passion and my profession; let it shine light on all of you who are new to its technical and artistic wonders!

 Dr. Alastair Cormack

 Alastair Cormack is the Van Derck Fréchette Professor of Ceramic Science and Founding Dean of the Inamori School of Engineering at Alfred University.
-He holds an MA degree from the University of Cambridge and MSc and PhD degrees from the University of Wales, Aberystwyth.
+He holds a MA degree from the University of Cambridge and MSc and PhD degrees from the University of Wales, Aberystwyth.
 Following post-doctoral work at University College London (including a stay at the University of Chicago), he joined the faculty of the New York State College of Ceramics in 1985.
 Since then, he has held a number of administrative positions in addition to his research and teaching.

 He is a Fellow of the Royal Society of Chemistry, a Fellow of the American Ceramic Society, a Fellow of the Society of Glass Technology and a Fellow of the Mineralogical Society.
 He has Chartered Scientist and Chartered Chemist status in the UK.

-He has published extensively, with an h-index of 45, and is considered to be one of the world’s leading authorities on the application of atomistic computer simulations to the structure and properties of glasses.
+He has published extensively, with a h-index of 45, and is considered to be one of the world’s leading authorities on the application of atomistic computer simulations to the structure and properties of glasses.
 He is a member of the International Advisory Boards for the Physics of Non-Crystalline Solids (PNCS) conference series (first organized by Van Derck Fréchette) and the Structure of Non-Crystalline Materials (NCM) conference series.
 In 2007 he organized the 17th International Conference on Solid State Ionics, and the XIVth International Conference on the Physics of Non-Crystalline Solids in 2015.

 Disorder in Ceramics and Glass – An Atom’s Eye View